Apple Strudel

 Apple strudel dusted with powdered sugar.

-Apple strudel is a traditional Viennese pastry filled with brandy-soaked raisins, apples, and chopped walnuts.
-Traditional strudel dough is made from scratch, rolled, and stretched over a table until it is paper-thin.
-(It’s as tedious as it sounds!)
-The modern shortcut is to use store-bought phyllo dough, a tissue-thin dough used for making flaky European and Middle Eastern pastries, such as baklava and spanakopita.
-There are a few tricks to working with phyllo dough, but once you get the hang of it, it’s easy.
-Apple strudel is meant to be eaten for dessert or any time of day with a cup of coffee.
-The recipe can be multiplied for a crowd, prepared ahead of time, or frozen to bake at a later date.
-Serve the strudel on its own, with whipped cream, or with vanilla ice cream.
+Apple strudel is a Viennese pastry filled with brandy-soaked raisins, apples, and chopped walnuts.
+In a traditional apple strudel recipe, the dough is made from scratch, rolled, and stretched until it’s paper-thin—a process that can be as tedious as it sounds!
+For this easy apple strudel recipe, I use store-bought phyllo dough, a convenient modern shortcut often used in European and Middle Eastern pastries like baklava and spanakopita.
+While there are a few tricks to working with phyllo dough, once you get the hang of it, this strudel comes together quickly.
+Perfect for dessert or paired with coffee any time of day, it’s great served on its own, with a dollop of whipped cream, or a scoop of vanilla ice cream.
+Bonus: the recipe can be multiplied for a crowd, prepared ahead of time, or frozen to bake at a later date.

 What You’ll Need To Make Apple Strudel